JakeSteam/blog-history/_posts/2023-01-11-million-dollar-homepage.md

 For a more detailed story of his journey from Million Dollar Homepage to co-founder of a billion-dollar company, I recommend [The Hustle's biopiece](https://thehustle.co/million-dollar-homepage-alex-tew/).

 [^unicorn-startup]: [https://www.bloomberg.com/news/articles/2019-02-06/meditation-app-backed-by-ashton-kutcher-is-valued-at-1-billion](https://www.bloomberg.com/news/articles/2019-02-06/meditation-app-backed-by-ashton-kutcher-is-valued-at-1-billion)

+## Conclusion

+Million Dollar Homepage is the perfect artefact of a forgotten era of the internet.
+Despite (because of?) having broken links, eye-burning colours, and services of various legality and safety offered, the juxtaposition of serious businesses, one-man startups, and hobbyists provides a better description of the 2000s internet than any words could.

+For me, the two most surprising discoveries during the creation of this article were:
+1. Alex Tew is flourishing and seems to have survived the early internet excellently.
+Many early internet online entrepreneurs have a much more mundane fate!
+2. There are more red and yellow pixels than green, despite being less noticeable.
+Modern advertising generally aims for a bit more design subtlety, and I struggled to find an article justifying this perception.

+Finally, Million Dollar Homepage's continued presence in hearts and minds 17 years later is a testament to how a fun little idea can quickly evolve into a major career contributor, and the importance of using family and friends for sales & promotion when possible!

 ## Notes